MaxMuehlbauer/HeadHunterMadness/README.md

 ## Anonymity
 The quotes shall not contain personal information.
 However, replacing a name with "XYZ" isn't funny.
 That's why you will find random, imaginary names in the quotes.

-## Contributing
+## Contributing)
+### Vote on quotes
+As soon as a quote gets at least three +1 👍 (and less -1 👎) it will get into the list.
+So you are kindly asked to vote on new issues by adding a reaction to it.

 ### Add a quote
 You found a quote?
-No problem, just send in a pull request, in that you have added it to the `list.json`.
-Please make sure that there is no personally identifiable information in any of your commits.
-If the language of the quote isn't English or German I cannot make sure, that it's ridiculous.
-You will depend on other people voting for your PR.

-### Report an issue
+Great!

-Please file an issue in case you find a typo - or whatever else bothers you.
-If you want to be extra nice, also make a pull request.
+All you have to do is create a new issue.
+There's even a template "New Quote" you can use.
+If you want to be extra nice, submit a pull request as well.